licollins/deepguit/README.md

 *Execution:
-- In the DeepRLGUIMAT folder, open the terminal and type ./DeepRLGUIMAT, then Enter, and the tool should execute.
+- In the DRL-MOBTEST folder, open the terminal and type ./DeepRLGUIMAT, then Enter, and the tool should execute.

 - To run the tool with no input requirements, fill in the settings.txt file on the Requirements:no line.